-Prior to using a product distributed by Silony Medical, the surgeon and those personnel assigned with the reprocessing are expected to closely study the following recommendations, warnings, and advice as well as the product-specific information.
-Silony Medical also recommends attending the corresponding user training courses.
+Prior to using a product distributed by Silony Medical, the surgeon and those personnel assigned with the processing are expected to closely study the following recommendations, warnings, and advice as well as the product-specific information.
+Silony Medical also recommends the attendance of corresponding user training courses.